Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Sophie Morris detailed Tom Harris (Independent)’s neurodiversity focus, 24/7 quiet hours.
 Zoe Liang vowed officer term limits, BAME caucus.
 James Carter covered Finn O’Connor‘s decolonise reading lists campaign, 2,000-signature petition.

-Rebecca English quoted Lila Chen“charities bridge town-gown—£500k target”.
+Rebecca English quoted Lila Chen: “charities bridge town-gown—£500k target”.

 Vasquez noted crossover endorsements: Greens backed Patel, UKC supported Grant.